Ice climbing in Alaska, the ‘real’ Edge of Alaska!

 Once down I realized my ankle was in quite a bit of pain so I skipped the next wall, but decided I at least wanted to give going down into a moulin a try.
 Okay, just for the picture because by then, I was in a lot of pain.
 Martijn went all the way down and got much cooler pictures but he’s the experienced climber anyway.

 The hike back to Kennicott was a painful but a good one.
 It had been a while since I had been in such an adrenaline rush, one that eventually lasted for quite a couple of days.
-At the end of the the trip, I still managed to solo-hike Harding Icefield, went glacier kayaking and basically just fell in love with Alaska all over again.
-Here’s a short movie Martijn made.
+At the end of the the trip, I still managed to solo-hike Harding Icefield.
+I also went glacier kayaking and basically just fell in love with Alaska all over again.
+Here’s a short movie my friend Martijn made.
 The lady in the green jacket isn’t me unfortunately, it was one of the other group members.
 She evidently was much better at climbing than I was *smiles*.

 Ice climbing in Alaska was a total dream come true.
-I’ve seen many glaciers and places where it could be done but I could not actually imagine myself climbing anywhere else than here.
+I’ve seen many glaciers and places where it could be done.
+However, I could not actually imagine myself climbing anywhere else than here.
 Would you go ice climbing in Alaska?

 Want to read more about my adventures in Alaska?
 You may also like these posts: